Tahirih-Natang/TestScript/README.md

 # TestScript
-###In this test script I am automating the test for the following test cases;
+###In this test script I am automating the test for the following test case scenario;

 ##### Create firefox driver to drive the browser